gregk27/ELEC278-Project/readme.md

 Due to it's dependancy on SDL2 and Windows.h, it can only be run on Windows.

+Graphics are run with the SDL2 library, which is used under the [zlib license](https://www.zlib.net/zlib_license.html).
+A copy of the [license from the website](https://www.libsdl.org/license.php) can be found in the SDL2 folder.
+SDL2 source code can be found in ther [Mercurial repository](https://wiki.libsdl.org/SourceCode).

 # Building
 The source code includes the rquired SDL2 headers, libraries, and required dll file to build and run the application on Windows.